Nurpur kingdom: History

 His struggle was continued by his son Raja Jaswant Singh Pathania and his uncle's son 'Bansein Wazira' :hi:राम सिंह पठानिया, who resorted to guerilla warfare but was captured by deceit from Lakhanpur, Jammu Fort by Jammu and Kashmir (princely state) which was under British control.
 The state was annexed by the British East India Company in 1849 and the last ruling monarch of Nurpur, was given Rs 5000/- financially compensated by the British for the loss of his state.

-Kings

-The rulers of Nurpur bore the title 'Raja'.